-Here we are, Ladies and Gentlemen, avid listeners of choral music, fortunate to participate in this most rewarding activity.
+As avid listeners of choral music, we feel fortunate to participate in this most rewarding activity.
 It was not always so in our community.
-Only church choirs and the Huntsville Community Chorus offered choral singing, along with developing musical programs at the University of Alabama in Huntsville.
-But it began to change in late 1998.
-Now, twenty years later, several excellent choral groups exist in the Tennessee Valley.
+Prior to 1998, only church choirs and the Huntsville Community Chorus offered choral singing, along with developing musical programs at the University of Alabama in Huntsville.
+But now, twenty years later, several excellent choral groups exist in the Tennessee Valley.

 Pianist Sharon Keffer joined the Chorale in April of 2005, and has continued as accompanist up to the present.
 In October of that year, Mr. Handy Avery became Associate Conductor; an unknown blessing then, for Dr. Brasher decided to really retire at the end of that year, and Mr. Avery was right there to be Interim Conductor as the Chorale sought out a permanent replacement.